zshipko/ocaml-rust-starter/README.md

 # ocaml-rust-starter

-An example project using [ocaml-rs](https://github.com/zshipko/ocaml-rs).
+An example project using [ocaml-rs](https://github.com/zshipko/ocaml-rs) to call Rust functions from OCaml.

+If you're looking for an example of linking an OCaml library into a Rust program take a look at [rust-ocaml-starter](https://github.com/zshipko/rust-ocaml-starter)

 ## New project checklist